jzbrooks/vat/README.md

 ## vat

-vat renders vector graphics (SVG & Android Vector Drawables) to your terminal.
+vat renders vector graphics (SVG, Compose ImageVectors, & Android Vector Drawables) to your terminal.

 Any terminal that implements the kitty graphics protocol should work (ghostty, kitty, wezterm, etc)